AishwaryaPramod99/Aishwarya_Portfolio/final-project-part-one.md

 ## Project Structure

+In order to thoroughly examine the effects faced, the project will be divided into a number of important sections, oriented towards different parts of the business journey during the pandemic.

 1. The COVID-19 pandemic led to a lot of downfalls to all the businesses globally such as travel, retails and local businesses which led to them facing unexpected economic shocks.
 Lockdowns and social distancing protocols resulted in sudden drop in revenue and major layoffs.
 Here my aim is to depict the key events that created a huge impact which forced all these businesses to adapt to the gradual changes.

 2. The Downturn for Businesses